J-Wall/camfi/docs/usage/image_annotation.rst

    to be annotated (``annotation_project`` in the above example), then open it in you web browser by double-clicking it.

-4. In VIA, under "Project" in the top menu bar (see Fig. B1), select "Add url or path from text file".
+4. In VIA, under "Project" in the top menu bar (see :numref:`fig-navigating_via`), select "Add url or path from text file".

 5. Navigate to the project directory, and select the file list we generated in step 2.
 The images should appear in the project pane on the left-hand side